sergiocollado/potpourri/Notes_on_distributed_systems.md

 | Fail Stop | Checkpoint & recover or Replicate & fail over | worry about partitions Network protocol handles the rest |
 | Byzantine | Attempt to transform into fail stop | worry about partitions Network protocol handles the rest |

+## Byzantine Fault Tolerance

+How to design and build a distrubuted system that can survive the workt possible errors in the system?

+A node, with some malfuction, which send incorrect of conflicting messages, is known as a 'traitor node'.

+This can be cause as a flaky node in the sytem, o by a malicious node (owned by an adversary).

+## what assumptions are to be taken?

+- can all nodes see all messages? some? none?
+- do nodes fail? how about the network?
+- finite computation?
+- static or dynamic adversary?
+- bounded communication time?
+- fully connected network?
+- randomized algorithms?